The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

 American Express started as an express mail company in 1850.
 A little over 100 years later, in 1958, it started its charge card business.
 Today, charge cards are only a portion of American Express’s business, but, because this article focuses on payment card brands, we will limit our discussion to charge cards only.

-Somewhat different from the other card brands, the American Express card is a charge card.
+Somewhat different from the other card brands, the American Express credit card model relies on charge cards.
 This means that the cardholder must repay the entire charged amount by the due date instead of having the option of only paying a portion of the amount at the end of the billing period, like a credit card.

 American Express is the fourth largest card brand in the world based on purchase volume, behind China Union Pay, Visa, and Mastercard.
 The American Express business model differs slightly from the Visa and Mastercard models.
 American Express typically acts as its own issuing bank and acquiring bank.
 There are some exceptions, however.